rozwer/comfortable-NU/README.md

 ## miniSakai (List of assignments and quizzes)
 Click `☰` to open miniSakai.
-All available assignments as well as quizzes will be displayed.
+All available assignments as well as quizzes will be displayed with enhanced management features.
 You can add your custom assignment to miniSakai as `memo` with PLUS button located on the upper right side.

 Also check box is available for you to distinguish completed assignments from working assignments.